Exploring usability of Reddit in data science and knowledge processing: Concluding remarks

 \section{Concluding remarks}

-This work provides evidence that Reddit is a robust, but underutilized resource for knowledge capture, in almost any field of interest.
-In this context, the following conclusions can be formulated:
+This work provides evidence that Reddit is a robust, but underutilized, resource for information retrieval and knowledge capture, in almost any field of interest.
+Based on performed exploratory analysis, the following answers to the research questions formulated at the beginning of this work can be stipulated: